ipatix/agbplay/README.md

 # agbplay
-"agbplay" is a music player for GBA ROMs that use the most common (aka mp2k/m4a) sound engine format.
+"agbplay" is a music player with Terminal interface for GBA ROMs that use the most common (aka mp2k/m4a) sound engine format.
 The code itself is written in C++.

 Current state of things: